 I am at my happiest when I can hear my daughters Florence and Poppy playing contentedly together with each other, singing and laughing away.
 There is no better feeling.
 And lots of other things make me happy too.
 Big Saturday breakfasts, dinner out with Phil my husband (when we get a chance these days!), music, wine.
 The world is a wonderful place!

-What’s your favourite program?
+What’s your favourite programme?

 Mad Men, without a doubt the best series I’ve ever watched.
 Fantastic writing, characters, I love everything about it.
 Also loved Breaking Bad and obsessed with Walking Dead too!